madetech/handbook/guides/hiring/devops_pairing.md

-DevOps pairing works similarly to [regular paring](./pairing.md) Please [read the regular paring document](./pairing.md) before this one
+DevOps pairing works similarly to [regular pairing](./pairing.md) Please [read the regular pairing document](./pairing.md) before this one

 ## Goals

-- Our DevOps paring process is designed to simulate solving a real problem in a delivery Therefore work should be done on an actual cloud account so that the pair can work past unexpected problems
+- Our DevOps pairing process is designed to simulate solving a real problem in a delivery Therefore work should be done on an actual cloud account so that the pair can work past unexpected problems

 - We insist on using infrastructure as code so that interviews can demonstrate these skills as this is often always used in a delivery